rechsteiner/weavie/README.md

 # Weavie

 Weavie is a tiny physical weaving pattern machine, implemented entirely in 32-bit ARM assembly.
 It's a silly little project, created to learn more about embedded development and assembly programming.
-It contains a basic [display driver](https://github.com/rechsteiner/weavie/blob/main/src/display.s), keyboard [selection handling](https://github.com/rechsteiner/weavie/blob/main/src/selection.s) and rendering capabilities for [weaving patterns](https://github.com/rechsteiner/weavie/blob/main/src/weaving_draft.s).
-Its designed for the [Feather STM32 board](https://www.adafruit.com/product/4382) and the [SHARP 2.7" LCD display](https://www.adafruit.com/product/4694).
-It also has its own emulator based on Rust and [Unicorn](https://www.unicorn-engine.org) that lets you run it locally.
+You can draw weaving patterns by changing the threading, tieup and treadling using its own little mechanical keyboard.
+It runs on this [STM32 board](https://www.adafruit.com/product/4382) with this [monochrome display](https://www.adafruit.com/product/4694).
+It also has its own emulator based on Rust for local development.

 <br/>